-Polls open in Bangladesh’s parliamentary elections
+Bangladesh votes as iron-lady PM seeks 3rd straight term

 - President Trump bragged to military in Iraq about 10 percent raise they've not been given

-The election campaign has been marred by allegations from the opposition of arrests and jailing of thousands of Hasina opponents.
+The election campaign has been marred by the arrests and jailing of what the opposition says are thousands of Hasina opponents, including six candidates for Parliament.
 At least a dozen people were killed in campaign-related clashes.

+“Hasina’s use of the state machinery to subjugate the opposition virtually ensures her electoral victory,” said Sasha Riser-Kositsky, a South Asia analyst for New York-based Eurasia Group.

 Both sides are hoping to avoid a repeat of 2014, when Zia and the BNP boycotted elections and voter turnout in the South Asian nation of 160 million people was only 22 percent.
 More than half of the 300 parliamentary seats were uncontested.
 The Awami League’s landslide victory was met by violence that left at least 22 people dead.

-This time, some 106 million people are eligible to vote, including many young, first-time voters.
+This election, some 104 million people are eligible to vote, including many young, first-time voters.

 While rights groups sound the alarms about the erosion of Bangladesh’s democracy, Hasina has promoted a different narrative, highlighting an ambitious economic agenda that has propelled Bangladesh past larger neighbors Pakistan and India by some development measures.